UK Supermarkets – The Longest Cold War?

 However, since that seismic Silver Jubilee bank holiday weekend in June 1977, the fog of price war between the major UK supermarkets has been just that – a prolonged murky fog, with an added dash of smoke and mirrors thrown in for good measure.

 The ‘Cold’ Price War Continues…

-So why did none of Tesco’s rivals pull the biggest, baddest, most powerful lever any retailer has: Price?
+So why did none of Tesco’s rivals pull the biggest, worst, most powerful lever any retailer has: Price?

-July 1999 was potentially Tesco’s ‘Bay of Pigs’ – the moment they could have been potentially annihilated over a sustained price war had WalMart, the very big, very American and very, very deep-pocketed new owners of Asda decided to go for the corporate jugular, hit the supermarket red button and move to Def Con 1 – but they didn’t.
+July 1999 was potentially Tesco’s ‘Bay of Pigs’.
+This was the moment they could have been potentially annihilated over a sustained price war had WalMart.
+The very big, very American and very, very deep-pocketed new owners of Asda decided to go for the corporate jugular.
+They hit the supermarket red button and move to Def Con 1 – but they didn’t.

 So why not?

 Well, its simple mathematics….stupid…….